DevratSingh/Myprojects/README.md

 ## Bachelor's Thesis (6th Semester): LiDAR-based 2D EKF SLAM
 <p align="justify">
-This poroject expands upon the famous online SLAM problem predominant in the field of robotics, with a focus on wheeled vehicles in indoor environments.
+This project expands upon the famous online SLAM problem predominant in the field of robotics, with a focus on wheeled vehicles in indoor environments.
 The devised solution includes the use of a 2D LiDAR sensor for perception of the surrounding.
 The a priori pose estimate of the EKF is determined by the velocity motion model.
 Line features, extracted based on the Split-and-Merge algorithm, are evaluated for possible data associations on the basis of their maximum likelihoods and utilised to compute the a posteriori state estimate.
 The performance of localization with midpoint enhancement and SLAM algorithms, coded in Python 3, are first assessed in a custom built test environment.
 Upon the achievements of successful results, efforts towards ROS-based SLAM simulation using the Gazebo tool are put forward.
 </p>

 [Project Report](Bachelor's%20Thesis_LiDAR-based%202D%20EKF%20SLAM.pdf)